 Discouraged with that end-getting-farther-away feeling?

-In the previous article, I wrote on tracking your creative projects similar to keeping a workout log.
+In the previous article, I wrote on tracking your writing projects similar to keeping a workout log.
 You can read that first to understand the basics of why and how to track.

 Here are tips for your tracking.

 Tip #1: Tracking doesn’t have to take long.